f0ghua/k226ECCTool_vspy3/requirement.md

 - What's the app signal value for min temperature -40 ?
 [DONE]
 A: application signal doesn't support negative value, translate in text label.

-- step 11, after switch, where can I read the current cool/heat state?
 - step 16, 17 how to show current value?
+[DONE]

 - step 19, What's the target value?
 9,12,16 seems wrong.
+[DONE]
+A: Not used, disable by now.

 - step 27,28,29,37,38 value format?
+[DONE]
+A: motorola format, high byte later.

 - need present current auto test status? (processing, start, finish)
+- step 11, after switch, where can I read the current cool/heat state?

+- step 3, what's the range of backlight and indicator range? it's raw or phy value?
+- step 37,38 value seems wrong, what's the right value?
+- abbrv need
+- autotest fail cases

+## TODO

+- auto detect can bus drop, then clear all variables (prevent from user didn't do test, just read the prev result)

+- better to set all current value to NULL

 ## Items need to be clarified [DONE]